aws-samples/amazon-transcribe-post-call-analytics/README.md

 7. Chose **Next** two more times.
 8. Check the blue boxes for creating IAM resources, and choose **Update stack** to start the update.

-### Optional: Post deployment steps to enable Amazon QuickSight dashboards

-Follow these additional steps to enable Amazon QuickSight dashboards, deployed only when you set `EnablePcaDashboards` when you launch the stack.

-1. In the QuickSight console, choose the user icon (top right) to open the menu, and choose Manage QuickSight.
-2. On the admin page, choose "Security and Permissions", than add access to the Amazon S3 **OutputBucket** referenced in the deployed stack Outputs tab.
-3. On the admin page, choose Manage assets, then choose Dashboards.
-   * Select <Stack Name>-PCA-Dashboard and choose Share.
-Enter the QuickSight user or group and choose Share again.
-   * Optionally, to customize the dashboard further, share <Stack Name>-PCA-Analysis under Asset type analyses and <Stack Name>-PCA-* under Datasets.
-Enter the QuickSight user or group and choose Share again.

-For additional information about the PCA advanced analytics and dashboards solution, see the companion blog post: http://www.amazon.com/pca-dashboards.

 ## Live Call Analytics and Agent Assist: Companion solution